Executive Summary

-About 48,820 mathematical science teachers, postsecondary nationally earn a mean of $148,561.
+About 48,820 mathematical science teachers, postsecondary work nationally, and $79,350 is the BLS national median annual wage.
 Employment in the series shown fell about 5% from the first to the last year; projections imply about 2.9% annual growth.

 Mathematical Science Teachers, Postsecondary: what the data shows